- Q: What is spyware and how do you get it?

-A. Spyware/Adware is a technology that is installed on a computer without your consent.
+A: Spyware/Adware is a technology that is installed on a computer without the owner’s consent.
 It is designed to collect personal information about you or your organization from your computer.
 Information such as the web sites that you visit, your username and passwords, is usually relayed to advertisers or other interested parties.
 Spyware can also be referred to as malware, parasites, spybot and tracking software.

 The spyware technology may deliver annoying or improper pop-up ads, redirect your browser to certain web sites or cause abnormal browsing behavior, and slow down your computer.
 Here is SANS Top 15 Malicious Spyware Actions .

-A. Different spyware performs a variety of different action.
+A: Different spyware performs a variety of different actions.
 The list of the different types of spyware keeps growing.
 Here are just a few common spyware types: Adware, Backdoor trojans, Keyloggers, Botnet worms, Password stealers, Browser Helper Objects (BHO), Page or Browser Hijackers and many others.

 Get more information on the types of the spyware from the following sites: